innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

     (ml-venv)  $ gcloud init

 Well, I think this is a good place to stop.
-Next episode, we will look at some example TensorFlow code.
+[Next episode] (http://blog.innodatalabs.com/the-newb-guide-to-google-cloud-machine-learning-engine-episode-one), we will look at some example TensorFlow code.